hfritch/SPM_scripts/README.md

 # SPM_scripts
 MATLAB scripts for pre-processing fMRI data and running GLM analysis with SPM

+Project-specific parameters should be specified in the first section of each script before running

 ## Getting started
 These scripts require the SPM12 software, which can be downloaded from https://www.fil.ion.ucl.ac.uk/spm/software/spm12/